 Downward Movement – Slowly lower the bar toward the ground, while hinging at your hips (shifting them back and down) and simultaneously bending your knees so the bar and your hips lower at the same rate.
 With the bar in front of your legs, it forces you to push your hips back, keeping your weight on your heels, further engaging your glutes and hamstrings.
 Finish with the bar on the floor over your toes, with your chest up, shoulders back, core muscles engaged and back flat.

-The stiff-legged deadlift is similar to the traditional deadlift, but it places much more emphasis on the hamstrings and core.
+The stiff-legged deadlift benefits are similar to those of the traditional deadlift, but you must place much more emphasis on the hamstrings and core to see results.
 Keep your legs mostly straight during the movement rather than bending the knees concurrently with the bar.

 Starting Position – Stand with your feet slightly wider than shoulder-width apart, with your hands neutral.
 Grasp the bar with an overhand grip or, if lifting a heavy weight, you may opt to switch the grip with one hand over and one hand under.
 This locks the bar into position and prevents it from spinning.